Govt fixes LIC issue price at Rs 949 a share; policyholders, retail investors get discount | Business

 - India

-The government has fixed the issue price of LIC shares at Rs 949 apiece, the upper end of the IPO price band, ahead of the listing of the country's largest insurer on May 17.
+The government has fixed the issue price of LIC shares at Rs 949 apiece, the upper end of the IPO price band, fetching the exchequer around Rs 20,557 crore.

-However, LIC policyholders and retail investors have got the shares at a price of Rs 889 and Rs 904 a piece, respectively.
+The country's largest insurer will list itself on the bourses on May 17, following the initial share sale offer which was oversubscribed nearly three times the issue size.

 The Initial Public Offering (IPO) of Life Insurance Corporation (LIC) closed on May 9 and shares were allocated to bidders on May 12.
 The government sold over 22.13 crore shares or 3.5 per cent stake in LIC through the IPO at a price band of Rs 902-949 a share.